hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

+   //TODO: Copy cmake in AFQMCLIB to install directory.
+Check Where to put AFQMCConfig.cmake.in

   //TODO: Change bin in tensor_hao for fix size, install bin